neiropacks/xterm-mouse/README.md

 *   **`bun run biome:check`**: Runs Biome checks and applies unsafe fixes.
 *   **`bun run dev:basic`**: Runs the basic example with hot-reloading.
 *   **`bun run dev:streaming`**: Runs the streaming example with hot-reloading.

-## Publishing to npm

-This template is configured to publish to npm automatically when a version tag (e.g., `v1.0.0`) is pushed to the `main` branch.

-**Important:**
-*   Ensure you have set up an `NPM_TOKEN` secret in your GitHub repository settings with a valid npm automation token.
-*   Remember to update the package name in `package.json` before publishing.